We have successfully transferred DHHS staff into Life Without Barriers in 2019.

 You will be able to access the intranet from LWB networks, including in the homes.
 You will not be able to access the intranet if you are not on a LWB device.

-Yes, each house will have a new computer and Wi-Fi for day 1 of secondment.
+Yes, each house will now have a new computer and Wi-Fi.
 All staff will have support and training on how to use the equipment.

 Will Kronos still have a password option?